 If you want any more advice on how to plan an open plan kitchen then make sure you check out our guide.

-2. Maximise the potential of a small space
+2. Maximize the potential of a small space

 3. Use pendant lighting to create a focal point in a U-shaped kitchen